mircealungu/mircea/projects/zeeguu.md

 ## Presentations

 2022: [**Can we make learning foreign languages more personalized?**]()
-- Invited talk at University of Lausanne about Zeeguu
+- Invited talk at University of Lausanne

 2021: [**Lessons Learned Developing a Personalized Language Learning System**]()
 - Keynote at EASEAI: International Workshop on Education, Software Engineering, and AI